Open Space Is an Individual Community Decision

 • Green areas bring character, charm, and definition to neighborhoods, whether urban, suburban, exurban, or rural.

-• Open space also can define the outer borders of a metropolitan area, helping to contain sprawl and thereby contain the exorbitant costs associated with urban tastes being distributed throughout a suburban or exurban landscape.
+• Open space also can define the outer borders of a metropolitan area, helping to contain sprawl and thereby tamp down the exorbitant costs associated with urban tastes being distributed throughout a suburban or exurban landscape.

 • In a democracy, it provides a place for large gatherings, ranging from concerts and commemorations to protests.